CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 Configuration files are placed in a directory hierarchy.
 Vaquero parses site configurations by reading files placed in specially named subdirectories.
 The root of your configuration path has four directories:

-1. *assets*: Assets grouped by type.
-These are generally unattended configs/scripts that have been templated to include environment-specific information.
+1. **assets**: grouped by type.
+These are generally unattended configs or scripts that have been templated to include environment-specific information.
 Contains named subdirectories (more on that later).
-2. *os*: Individual documents describing family, version, kernel/image location, and boot/installation options for any operating systems used by host groups.
+2. **os**: Individual documents describing family, version, kernel/image location, and boot/installation options for any operating systems used by host groups.
-3. *host_groups*: Individual documents combining operating system and unattended asset information to describe a target host state.
+3. **host_groups**: Individual documents combining operating system and unattended asset information to describe a target host state.
-4. *sites*: One or more sites (each in it's own subdirectory) that share the same host_group, os, and asset definitions.
+4. **sites**: One or more sites (each in it's own subdirectory) that share the same host_group, os, and asset definitions.
 Each site includes environment-specific information, and an inventory of hosts that apply host_group definitions to machines.

 ```
 .